 History is full of amusing stories, including many an unusual death.
 With medicine rarely advanced enough to treat any ailments that could end one’s life, it has certainly given us some interesting tales to recount.
-Let us start with George Plantagenet, Duke of Clarence, who supposedly ended his days in a vat of wine….
+Let us start with George Plantagenet, Duke of Clarence, who supposedly ended his days being drowned in a vat of wine….

 George was the younger brother of King Edward IV.
 He had helped his brother take the crown from Henry VI in the Wars of the Roses, first in 1461, but their relationship soured – and he ended up in the Tower.

 Power-hungry Warwick then found an alliance with Margaret of Anjou (Henry VI’s wife) and successfully launched an invasion on England from the continent, putting Henry VI back in power.
 George had been shunned by his fickle ally, and so went back to his brother’s side; back with his family, he fought for the Yorkists at Barnet and Tewkesbury, helping make Edward King once more in 1471.

 It has been stated that The Duke of Clarence was never fully mentally stable (perhaps exemplified by all his changing of sides, but then what does that say about so many figures of the era?!), especially after the death of his wife in childbirth.
 Nevertheless, his grateful brother created him Earl of Salisbury and Earl of Warwick after Richard Neville’s death in 1471, and welcomed him back into the fold.
 George was rewarded with the position of Great Chamberlain of England, and seems to have been influential at court, also regularly attending Parliament.

 George grew bitter about the influence that his other brother, Richard, Duke of York (future Richard III), had at court.
 After the death of his wife, Isabelle Neville, the Duke’s wish to marry the Duchess of Burgundy was rejected by the King, further straining relations.